peerlibrary/meteor-publish-context/README.md

 It is similar to existing undocumented `DDP._CurrentInvocation` which does the same for method calls, giving you access to the current context of a method call (`this` inside a method's body).

+**Not needed with Meteor >= 1.5.1.** There is `DDP._CurrentPublicationInvocation` now available, and `DDP._CurrentInvocation` has been renamed to `DDP._CurrentMethodInvocation`.
+This package provides the same functionality for previous Meteor versions.

 Server side only.

 Installation